 In the event of conflicts between this section and other requirements of the LDR, this section shall govern.
-Any lawfully approved and valid development order approved for property in the EPA prior to the effective date of the Code is subject to the time limitations of development orders under the LDR that was effective at the time of approval.
-Any amendments to a development order submitted after of the effective date of these LDR shall follow the regulations and procedures within.
+Any lawfully and valid development order(s) approved for property in the EPA prior to the effective date of the LDR is subject to the time limitations of development orders under the LDR that was in effect at the time of approval.
+Any amendments to a development order submitted after of the effective date of this LDR shall follow the regulations and procedures within.

 Sec.
-6.8.3 - The EPA subareas
+6.8.3 - The EOZD subareas